paulherron/powermate-hooks/README.md

 PowerMate hooks
 ===============

-Adapted from Will Sowerbutts' [Griffin Powermate driver for Linux](https://sowerbutts.com/powermate/).
+Adapted from Will Sowerbutts' [Griffin PowerMate driver for Linux](https://sowerbutts.com/powermate/).

+Provides a script to run the Griffin PowerMate on Linux, and run scripts in response to button presses and rotation.

 Install